diegoldn/hackintosh-project/README.md

     - BrcmPatchRAM3.kext
     - AirportBrcmFixup.kext

 You can find it in the KEXTS folder of this repo.

+If you hardware is not exactly like mine please read the guide mentioned above in the section related to [Gathering Files](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/ktext)

-#### 5. INSTALLATION
+#### 5. CREATE AN INSTALL USB PEN DRIVE

 Create an USB with Catalina 10.15.3 install (done with macOS)